jlandowner/helm-chartsnap/README.md

 For instance, consider a scenario where the Helm chart may create a `Certificate` resource of `cert-manager` when both TLS is enabled and cert-manager is enabled, but create a self-signed TLS `Secret` resource using helm function [`genSelfSignedCert`](https://helm.sh/docs/chart_template_guide/function_list/#genselfsignedcert) when cert-manager is not enabled.
 Furthermore, whether TLS is enabled or not affects Ingress's TLS properties, Deployment's app-specific TLS options, etc.

 In such cases, helm-unittest may not be able to adequately test the entire chart's behavior, as the output of these conditional files may be empty, leading to incomplete tests.

-Our motivation is to to offer a comprehensive and intuitive approach to conducting snapshot tests for Helm charts, Assessing the Helm chart as a whole, capturing the complete state of the rendered templates, including conditional logic, and enabling thorough testing, even when files are conditionally included or excluded based on Helm values.

 ## Installation 🚀